 Three exhibitions during the time of CoronaNovember 25, 2020

-Despite these global challenges, in my own small way I have been fortunate to have my work three exhibitions this year.
+But despite these global challenges, in my own small way, I have been fortunate to have my work in three exhibitions this year.’

 The first exhibition was in March, curated by Klára Némethy, was with the very talented German photographer Markus Lehr.
 Our exhibition, several years in the planning, Mise – En – Scène opened at the legendary André Kirchner Gallery on Friday 13th March 2020 and then closed its doors to the public on Monday 16th of March as a result of Berlin going into Lockdown.
 Visitors strictly by appointment.
 Much to my surprise, people made appointments.
 We had to think differently so we put the exhibition online.
 My surprise is fueled by my own experience of barely leaving my apartment for over a month and a half.